top of page

 How does transactional analysis work?

-Transactional analysis is completely focused on the ways you relate, whether that is at work or at home.
-It doesn’t require spending hours looking at your past to find answers to your problems, the approach is focused in there here and now.
+Transactional analysis is completely focused on the ways you relate, whether that is at work or home.
+It doesn’t require spending hours looking at your past to find answers to your problems, the approach is focused on the here and now.

 Transactional analysis is a talking therapy and sessions are designed to explore an individual's personality and how this has been shaped by experience.
 This is achieved through talking, telling stories, writing and using objects.